 Process solids shall be removed from sumps, tanks, ponds, and other similar systems as needed to maintain sufficient operational capacity and optimal system operations.

-Collected process solids removed from the liquid waste, generated from crushing or processing activities, or removed from ponds, storage tanks, and SDS settling tanks that will not and/or cannot be used agronomically onsite shall be properly reused or disposed of offsite.
+Collected process solids removed from the liquid waste, generated from crushing or processing activities, or removed from ponds, storage tanks, and SDS settling tanks that will not and/or cannot be used agronomically onsite shall be properly reused or disposed of offsite in a manner consistent with Title 27, division 2.

 Groundwater Limitations